thelinmichael/spotify-web-api-node/README.md

 This is a Node.js wrapper/client for the [Spotify Web API](https://developer.spotify.com/web-api/).
 It includes helper functions to do the following:

+#### Music metadata
-- Get albums, artists, tracks, users and playlists
+- Albums, artists, and tracks
-- Get albums for a specific artist
+- Albums for a specific artist
-- Get an artist's top tracks
+- Top tracks for a specific artist
-- Get artists similar to a given artist
+- Artists similar to a specific artist

+#### Profiles
+- User's emails, product type, display name, image

+#### Search
-- Search albums, artists and tracks
+- Albums, artists, and tracks

+#### Playlists
-- Get a user's playlists (currently non-collaborative)
+- Get a user's playlists
 - Create playlists
+- Change playlist details
 - Add tracks to a playlist
+- Remove tracks from a playlist
-- Change playlist details
+- Replace tracks in a playlist

+#### Your Music library
 - Add, remove, and get tracks that are in the signed in user's Your Music library
 - Check if a track is in the signed in user's Your Music library